|Denham||Ickenham||Ruislip Gardens/South Ruislip|

 Entertainment: the 'Comedy Bunker' nights at Ruislip Golf Club attract some big-name comedians, but tend to sell out very quickly.
 The Compass Theatre regularly puts on amateur plays and concerts, but most residents travel to nearby Uxbridge or Harrow for cinema or shopping trips.

-Auto-generated list of things in Ickenham (view them on a map):
+Things in Ickenham (view them on a map):